ARM-software/ML-examples/kleidiai-examples/llama_cpp/README.md

 <video autoplay src="https://community.arm.com/cfs-file/__key/telligent-evolution-videotranscoding-securefilestorage/communityserver-blogs-components-weblogfiles-00-00-00-38-23/phi_2D00_3-demo.mp4.mp4" width="640" height="480" controls></video>
 </p>

-> ⚠️ This guide is intended as a demonstration of how to integrate the KleidiAI int4 matmul optimized routines in llama.cpp.
+> ⚠️ Please be aware that this guide is only intended as a demonstration of how to integrate the KleidiAI int4 matmul optimized routines in llama.cpp.
+It is provided without any commitment to support or keep it up to date with current versions of llama.cpp.

 ## Target Arm® CPUs